 - Use sunlight to help speed up the process.
 I only have experience to quote here, but I’ve found that bleaching a piece of furniture and leaving it in the sun for several hours helps the final outcome.
 If anything, it will help it dry quickly.

 - Neutralize and clean the piece after bleaching.
 It helps when sealing or staining the final piece.
 You do not want it to continue oxidizing and you’ll want to make sure the final products can be applied effectively and safely.
 I’ve found a mixture of 50:50 vinegar to water does the job.
-Another option is household baking soda mixed with water.
+When neutralizing oxalic acid, you can use household baking soda mixed with water.